4K1D3V/Pl-Hide-Pro/Spigot-Config.md

 #Players who are operators and are not in the list can't connect and will be deop'ed.
 unauthorized-operator-kick-message: '&cYou are not allowed to be an operator'

-#Message shown if you type /pl | Enter none to disable | Players with the permission plhide.bypass will see the real plugins when executing /plugins
+#Message shown if you type /pl | Enter none to disable | Players with the permission plhide.bypass.pl-message will see the real plugins when executing /plugins
 /pl-message: 'Plugins (0):'

 #Changes the server brand in the upper left of the f3 debug screen